Ship breaking: The EU Ship Recycling Regulation (EUSRR)

-Criticism and Practical Challenges of EU Ship Recycling Regulation (EUSRR)
+Criticism and practical challenges of EUSRR

 The EU Ship Recycling Regulation (EUSRR) faces practical issues that limit its global impact.
-Industry groups, including the European Community Shipowners’ Associations (ECSA), have pointed out that several Indian ship recycling yards meet or exceed international standards but remain excluded from the European List.
+Industry groups, including the European Community Shipowners' Associations (ECSA), have pointed out that several Indian ship recycling yards meet or exceed international standards but remain excluded from the European List.
 The European Union has audited some of these yards yet withheld approval for reasons outside the control of the yard operators.
-Examples include the absence of a trauma center and downstream waste management facilities of EU-standard within immediate proximity.The Gujarat Maritime Board has already allocated funding to build a trauma center in Alang, but these investments have not changed the approval outcome.
+Examples include the absence of a trauma centre and downstream waste management facilities of EU standard within immediate proximity.The Gujarat Maritime Board has already allocated funding to build a trauma centre in Alang, but these investments have not changed the approval outcome.

 The method of beaching ships is another area of concern.
 While the EUSRR does not explicitly prohibit beaching, the lack of approvals for yards using this method suggests an indirect disqualification.
 Technical assessments show that when managed with strict environmental and safety controls, beaching can achieve safe and environmentally sound recycling comparable to alternative methods.

 Economic data further illustrates the challenge.
-Unskilled labor wages in South Asia range from 4 to 6 US dollars per day.
+Unskilled labour wages in South Asia range from 4 to 6 US dollars per day.
 In Turkey, wages are about 16 to 17 US dollars per day.
 For a 10,000 light displacement tonnage (LDT) vessel requiring four months of recycling and about 100 workers, the wage difference adds about 144,000 US dollars or roughly 15 US dollars per LDT.
 Hazardous waste disposal is also less costly in India.
 Disposal of asbestos costs about 300 US dollars per ton in India compared to 800 US dollars per ton in Turkey.
 Paint chip disposal costs about 200 US dollars per ton in India compared to 500 US dollars per ton in Turkey.
 A typical recycling project can save about 150,000 US dollars in environmental and waste management costs when performed in India instead of Turkey.

 The market value of recycled steel compounds the disparity.
 Turkey and other EU-approved yards send most recovered ferrous material for melting, which generates lower domestic value compared to the direct reuse of steel plates common in South Asia.
 This reduces the price per LDT that EU-approved yards can offer.
 Turkey often pays 90 to 160 US dollars less per LDT than South Asian yards, and some EU-listed yards pay 200 to 300 US dollars less.

 Evidence also shows that higher costs do not always equate to better environmental results.
-A 2012 study reported heavy metal contamination at levels above prescribed limits in the Aliaga ship recycling zone in Turkey.
+A 2012 study reported heavy metal contamination at levels above prescribed limits in the Aliağa ship recycling zone in Turkey.
 This raises questions about whether EUSRR requirements guarantee superior environmental outcomes.

 Experts recommend that the EU consider a bilateral agreement with India to address these issues and to reflect actual safety and environmental performance in its yard approvals.
 Such an approach could strengthen global compliance and create a more balanced economic framework for ship recycling.